General Chinese: Romanized General Chinese

 All the General Chinese initials here are voiced: The h in dh shows that this is a "muddy" consonant, and the q in qiuan represents an initial ng- (becoming g in Japanese).
 This voicing shows up in the Cantonese yang tones, which are represented by h in Yale romanization.
 "Heavy" codas, such as remm, indicate the "departing" (去 (qù)) tone, as in Gwoyeu Romatzyh.
 Similarly, the spelling ao in dhyao indicates the "rising" (上 (shàng)) tone, but because of the voiced initial, it merges with "departing" in Mandarin and literary Cantonese (though not in colloquial Cantonese).
 The y in dhyao indicates that the initial is a stop in Min, Japanese, and Vietnamese, but otherwise an affricate.
 Cantonese and Korean retain the final m of remm.
 These pronunciations are all predictable given the General Chinese transcription, though it was not designed with the Sinospheric languages specifically in mind.
 Both the pre-war and post-war Japanese orthographies are recoverable.

 In every control dialect, some syllables with different spellings will be pronounced the same.
 However, which these are differs from dialect to dialect.
 There are some irregular correlations: Often a particular variety will have a pronunciation for a syllable that is not what one would expect from other syllables with similar spellings, due to irregular developments in that variety.
-This is especially true with the voicing of Japanese consonants, which has evolved idiosyncratically in different compound words.
+This is especially true with the voicing of Japanese consonants, which has evolved idiosyncratically in different compound words (see rendaku).
 However, except for Japanese voicing, the system is phonetic about 90% of the time.